 Students have a maximum of six years from the time of enrollment to finish the Ph.D. degree.
-If students do not complete the Ph.D. program within the six year limit, they will be dismissed from the program unless the student successfully petitions the Ph.D.
-Committee for a program extension or leave.
+If students do not complete the Program within the six-year limit, they will be dismissed from the Program unless the student successfully petitions the Ph.D.
+Committee for a program extension or leave as set forth below.